Riverscapes/riverscapes-tools/README.md

 ### `./lib` and `./packages`

 Both `./lib` and `./packages` contain pep8-compliant python packages.

 * `./lib` is for anything that can be shared between tools
 * `./packages` is for the tools themselves.
 They cannot depend on one another.

 If you find that your tools have code they need to share you can either pull it into the `./lib/commons` package or, if there's enough code, create a new `./lib/whatever` package.

-## Repo guidelines:
+## Repo guidelines

 We're pretty much using the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

 1. All work ***MUST*** happen on branches.
-2. Make sure your pull requests merge onto `dev` and not `master`.
+2. Make sure your pull requests merge onto `dev` or `docs` and not `master`.
 3. Hotfixes may be applied directly to `master`... carefully and after lots of testing.
 4. Add your issue and/or pull request to a milestone to make sure it will be included.
-5. Attach your commits to issues and pull requests by [referencing them in commit messages](https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords)
+5. Attach your commits to issues and pull requests by [referencing them in commit messages](https://docs.github.com/en/enterprise/user/github/managing-your-work-on-github/closing-issues-using-keywords)

 ## Python Environment